Lakeside Park is a beautiful beach park located on the shores of Alta Lake just two kilometers from Whistler Village in the Alta Vista neighbourhood.

 Park Eats

-Park Eats ran from May 20 to September 5, 2022.
-Offerings include crepes, gelato, pizza, smoothies, kettle corn and more!
-Visitors to the parks can experience this authentic Whistler food and beverage at lakeside locations, such as Alpha Lake Park, Lakeside Park, Lost Lake Park, Meadow Park and Rainbow Park, from approximately 11 a.m. to 5 p.m.
+Park Eats runs from May 19 to September 4, 2023.
+Offerings include crepes, tacos, gelato, pizza, smoothies, and more!
+Due to a construction project near the park in 2023, Lakeside Park will not feature a regular food truck this summer, please find food trucks at Alpha Lake Park, Lost Lake Park, and Meadow Park, from approximately 11 a.m. to 5 p.m.
 To learn more and to view the schedule and locations, visit whistler.ca/ParkEats.

 Park Hosts